Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/Docker/README.md

 ### Credentials for Single Tenant Instance

-The two (msslq/pgsql) compose files do not have any credentials at startup.
+The "single tenant, single year" (hub and local) compose files do not have any credentials at startup.
 The script [bootstrap.ps1](./bootstrap.ps1) creates a set of initial credentials with access to all resources, using the `Ed-Fi Sandbox` claimset for convenience.